unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Blinding Dust_**.
 Blinding dust and sand swirls magically around the mummy lord.
 Each creature within 5 feet of the mummy lord must succeed on a DC 16 Constitution saving throw or be blinded until the end of the creature’s next turn.

 **_Blasphemous Word (Costs 2 Actions)_**.
 The mummy lord utters a blasphemous word.
-Each non-undead creature within 10 feet of the mummy lord that can hear the magical utterance must succeed on a DC 16 Constitution saving throw or be stunned until the end of the mummy lord’s next turn.
+Each non-undead creature within 10 feet of the mummy lord that can hear the tek utterance must succeed on a DC 16 Constitution saving throw or be stunned until the end of the mummy lord’s next turn.

 **_Channel Negative Energy (Costs 2 Actions)_**.
 The mummy lord magically unleashes negative energy.
 Creatures within 60 feet of the mummy lord, including ones behind barriers and around corners, can’t regain hit points until the end of the mummy lord’s next turn.